 - Seniors attending high school in the Iowa City Community School District (graduating 2021)

 - Plan to pursue a college education to teach in K-12 schools

 **Scholarship Application - Altrusa Club of Iowa City: The Altrusa Club of Iowa City has been providing scholarships for nearly 40 years and this year we are pleased to note that we will be awarding at least 4 - $1,000 scholarships for young women who are seeking to further their education after high school.
 This application is open to those attending high school in Johnson County, Iowa and Clear Creek/Amana High School.
 Applicants must complete the form and provide the necessary materials as noted, including 3 letters of recommendation with at least one from a school administrator, teacher/faculty or coach and one from a community figure as outlined in the information.
-More information: Application and Resume.
-Deadline: March 12.
+More information and application Here.
+Deadline: March 25.

 Matt Bertell Memorial Scholarship: The Bertell family is pleased to announce a scholarship in Matt Bertell’s name.
 Matt Bertell was born and raised in Iowa City.
 Matt graduated from West High School in Iowa City in 2016.
 Matt loved bowling and bowled all 4 years of high school on the West High bowling team.
 After graduation from West High, Matt went on to the University of Iowa, where he was a Sport Management Major, and also bowled competitively on the University of Iowa Bowling Club team.

 The Scholarship will be awarded annually, with at least one $1,000 award, or two $500 awards (to multiple recipients).
 Additional scholarship awards will be presented any year when additional funds are available for distribution.
 The scholarship award decisions will be made and communicated by May 3rd each year, with tuition payments made directly to the attending institution(s) that fall (August/September), before the tuition payments are due.
 Additional information is available here and the scholarship application is available here.